bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   ```

 5. Check out your running app in your browser, at the IP you just bound.
 Remember to use port `8080`!
-  **Note**: Based on the `sleep` statement you built into the Let's Chat container, you will need to wait at least 60 seconds before the Let's Chat application will be available.

 ![letschat1](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/14-lets-chat.jpg)
 ![letschat2](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/15-lets-chat.jpg)